TK50P/Vesktop-legacy/README.md

 # Vesktop-Legacy

-Vesktop is a custom Discord desktop app with Supports Windows 7 and 8.1 Only 64bit supported.
+Vesktop-Legacy is a custom Discord desktop app with Supports Windows 7 and 8.1 <br>
+Only 64bit supported.
 32bit crashes.